boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 # Doughnut Chart

-The Doughnut chart allows you to showcase the proportionality of each item to the total in the form of doughnut-slices.
+The Doughnut chart allows you to showcase the proportionality of each item to the total in the form of doughnut slices.
 It works best to display data with a small number of categories.

 ![Doughnut chart](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/doughnutchart-column.png)

 ## How to configure table data in the Doughnut Chart

 The Doughnut chart needs a minimum of one value element and one column element to showcase.
 The `measure` or `expression` field that you want to analyze can be dropped into the Values block.
 The dimension for which you want to categorize the measure can be dropped into the Columns block.
-To categorize based on a series, drop the respective dimension into the `Rows block.`
+To categorize based on a series, drop the respective dimension into the `Rows block`.

-Follow the below steps to configure the data to the doughnut chart.
+Follow the steps below to configure the data for the doughnut chart:

-1. Drag and drop the Doughnut chart into the canvas and resize it to your required size.
+1. Drag and drop the Doughnut chart onto the canvas and resize it to your required size.

 ![Drag and drop](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/add-doughnutchart.png)